 Not long ago somebody pointed out that I was one of the oldest kids’ writers around.
 No kidding.
-I’ll be seventy-two in April, and there’s no way to call that middle-aged.
+I’m in my seventies, and there’s no way to call that middle-aged.

 Sometimes I walk into a classroom for a school visit and the students look at each other with a Who’s-the-old-guy? expression on their faces.
 I don’t blame them.
 It seems odd to me, too.
 If my readers are around fifteen, I’m about five times as old as they are.

 Polite kids will say, “Gee, you don’t look really old,” and most days I don’t.
 Not really old.
 My wife and I walk three or four miles every day, I do a little yoga, I’m fairly careful about what I eat.
 I have good genes.
 And you can’t get those at The Gap.

 I didn’t start out as a kids’ writer.
 Not many people from my generation — men especially – did.
 But I wanted to write.
 And I did.
 I met people in college and grad school who took writing seriously.
 So I wrote a novel and eventually got it published when I was around forty.